MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/service.md

 Behind it all, is:

-* A shared, open-source template repository backed by GitHub.
+* A shared, open-source template repository backed by GitHub. *(The repo is currently private but will be made public as soon as we tie up some loose ends)*
-* All the templates are flat JSON files in the repo which makes editing, contributing, and sharing painless.
+* All the templates are flat JSON files in the repo, which makes editing, contributing, and sharing a natural part of a developer workflow.
 * The code for the service will be made available so you can host wherever makes the most sense to you.

 ## Using the service